 Farmworker housing, temporary.
-Temporary residential accommodations (e.g., licensed travel trailers or recreational vehicles, etc.) provided for the shelter needs of individuals and families hired to meet the short-term needs (not to exceed 90 consecutive days) of an on-site bona fide commercial agricultural/farming operation (or off-site operations owned or managed by the same agricultural operation), provided for five or more temporary farm employees.
+Temporary residential accommodations (e.g., licensed travel trailers or recreational vehicles tents, travel trailers, etc.) provided for the shelter needs of individuals and families hired to meet the short-term needs (not to exceed 90 consecutive days) of an on-site bona fide commercial agricultural/farming operation (or off-site operations owned or managed by the same agricultural operation), provided for five or more temporary farm employees.
 Temporary Farm Labor Housing is permitted in the A-E and A-L districts.
 The Special Standards of Section 834.4.150 shall apply.

 Farmworker housing complex.
-Any employee housing that: 1) contains a maximum of 36 beds if the housing consists of group living quarters and is occupied by employees and their households; or 2) contains a maximum of 12 residential units occupied by employees and their and their households.
-A Farmworker Housing Complex is considered an agricultural land use.
-A Farmworker Housing Complex is permitted in any zone district which permits agricultural land uses.
+Any farmworker employee housing other than a Farmworker Dwelling Unit that: 1) contains a maximum of 36 beds if the housing consists of group living quarters such as barracks or bunkhouses and is occupied exclusively by farmworkers employees and their households; or 2) contains a maximum of 12 residential units occupied exclusively by farmworkers employees and their and their households if the housing does not consist of group living quarters (per California Health and Safety Code Section 17021.6).
+A Farmworker Housing Complex is considered an ancillary agricultural land use.
+A Farmworker Housing Complex is permitted in the A-E and A-L districts any zone district which permits agricultural land uses.
 The Special Standards of Section 834.4.160 shall apply including a listing of applicable agricultural zone districts.